Short-term plasticity recalls forgotten memories through a trampoline mechanism

 Third, it would be interesting to understand the interplay between short-term synaptic plasticity and noise in the neural network.
 In biological models this noise could stem from neural activity in nearby regions, and recent work has shown that adding an out of equilibrium noise can increase significantly the storage capacity of the network~\cite{behera2023enhanced, du2024active}.
 How does noise affects short-term synaptic plasticity, and how do the qualitative features of this effect change when the ratio between the characteristic timescale of noise and short-term synaptic plasticity are varied is an interesting question to address.

-Finally, a direction worth investigating consists in understanding how can short-term synaptic plasticity reshape the landscape of Hopfield-like recurrent neural network if an external drive is imposed to the system and both short-term plasticity and short-term antiplasticity (the latter can be realized using a negative $k$) are alternatively allowed, before freezing the whole set of synaptic weights of the network, in the spirit of what has been done in~\cite{wakhloo2025associative}.
+Finally, a direction worth investigating consists in understanding how short-term synaptic plasticity reshapes the landscape of Hopfield-like recurrent neural network if an external drive is imposed to the system and both short-term plasticity and short-term antiplasticity (the latter can be realized using a negative $k$) are alternatively allowed, before freezing the whole set of synaptic weights of the network, in the spirit of what has been done in~\cite{wakhloo2025associative}.
 Is it possible to erase one of the long-term stored patterns, and replace it with a new one?
-If a dynamical stimulus is applied to our recurrent neural network, can limit cycle and complex trajectories be stored within the basin of attraction of a target pattern, or would they destroy the metastable states generated through short-term synaptic plasticity?
-Progress on these questions should be possible building on the aforementioned study and our work.
+If a dynamical stimulus is applied to the network, can limit cycles and complex trajectories be stored within the basin of attraction of a target pattern, or would they destroy the metastable states generated through short-term synaptic plasticity?
+Progress on these questions should be possible on the basis of the aforementioned study and our work.

-\acknowledgments We thank Itamar D. Landau, Atshushi Yamamura and Aditya Mahadevan for insightful discussions.
+\acknowledgments We thank Itamar D. Landau, Aditya Mahadevan and Atshushi Yamamura for insightful discussions.
 F.G. acknowledges support from the Stanford Leinweber's Institute of Theoretical Physics.
 S.G. thanks the Simons foundation and a Schmidt foundation polymath award for support.
 We thank the Stanford Sherlock cluster for computational resources.